Home

 Pellets are a manufactured canary food similar to the manufactured Dog Chow or Cat Chow.
 You can consider pellets "Canary Chow".

-Pellets are a good way to feed your pet bird.
+Pellets are an OK way to feed your pet bird.
 They are high in vitamins and minerals.
-Higher than seed actually.
+Higher than the basic seed mix actually.
 Pellets will provide him most of the nutrients he needs from his canary food.
 He won't need supplemental foods very often with pellets but don't forget...

 If your pet bird shows no interest in the pellets try splashing a small amount lightly with some apple juice to coax them into trying a taste.
 Discard these "apple juice pellets" after about 12 hours.
 Who knows what kind of nasties grow on warm moist apple juice!